SpektraSystems/Red-Hat-Modernize-Apps/04-reactive-microservices.md

 ~~~

 Since we have the special case of product already exists we need to update it twice.
-Click to add it at the `sendCart(cart,rc); //TODO: update the shipping fee, here as well`  marker replacing the existing `sendCart(cart, rc);` with an updated code block:
+Again, replace `//TODO: update the shipping fee, here as well` with this updated code block.

 ~~~java
 this.getShippingFee(cart, message -> {